“School scenes or slapdash sightseeing

 “Uphill, turn them out…”

 Parking just off Chestnut Street was a lesson in the harsher inclinations of Russian Hill topography, in acute and obtuse challenges to the physical plane.
 Foreigner’s ‘Long, Long Way From Home’ reverberated out of Sydney’s dashboard stereo as we prowled Jones and Leavenworth Streets in search of a reasonably proximate parking spot.
-To what, I still wasn’t sure, but sweeping vistas of the bay bridges, Alcatraz Island and Telegraph Hill kept me gawking like a Kansan conventioneer while she cursed her way up and down auto-crammed neighborhood arteries.
+To what, I wasn’t sure, but sweeping vistas of the bay bridges, Alcatraz Island and Telegraph Hill kept me gawking like a Kansan conventioneer while she cursed her way up and down auto-crammed neighborhood arteries.

-We rocketed faster than a runaway semi up a concrete-walled ramp into a klatch of costly apartment houses climbing further up Russian Hill.
+We rocketed faster than a runaway semi up a concrete ramp into a klatch of costly apartment houses climbing further up Russian Hill.
 She finally landed this mid-block squeezer with a descending view of the Fisherman’s Wharf tourist ghetto—rear load shifting, small easels and canvasses tumbling from her back seat, our heads jerking forward as if we were first car on the Bobs, roller coasting to a turnstile stop.
-Then came this back and forth on curbing the Audi Fox.
+Then came this back and forth tutorial on curbing the Audi Fox.

 “Yeah, well, I guess I’m OK on flat ground over by your place, huh?
 At least until I can blow town…”